Melky-Phoe/StateSmurf/DiagramSmurf/README.md

   ```

 ### Example
-- example use of creating state graph and changing states is in example/main.cpp
+- Example use of creating state graph and changing states is in example/main.cpp
+- To build Example use cmake option -DBRINGAUTO_SAMPLES=ON

+## Implementation
+- Vertexes are shared_ptr saved in vector
+- Transitions are defined by State Transition Matrix